Invariant Bridges Between Four Successive Points: A New Tool for Data Coding: Introduction

 where \( p, q_1, q_2 \in \mathbb{C} \), \( r_1, r_2 \in \mathbb{Z}_{\text{odd}} \), and investigate whether the normalized four-point ratio

 remains constant.
 We find that this invariant is not only preserved across a wide class of such functions, but also defines a robust algebraic identity suitable for both real and complex domains.

-These observations lead naturally to the definition of a unified family \( \mathcal{F}_{\mathrm{Stas}} \) of \emph{Stas-type invariant functions} \( s(t) \) paired with an associated constant \( a(s) \in \mathbb{C} \) such that \( \mathcal{I}(t) \equiv a(s) \).
-This structure enables algebraic consistency across real-valued sequences, supports local reconstruction, and admits stable behavior under complex modulation.
+These observations naturally lead to the definition of a unified family \( \mathcal{F}_{\mathrm{EOI}} \) of \emph{EOI-type invariant functions} \( s(t) \), each paired with an associated constant \( a(s) \in \mathbb{C} \) such that \( \mathcal{I}(t) \equiv a(s) \).
+This structure ensures algebraic consistency across real-valued sequences, supports local reconstruction, and exhibits stable behavior under complex modulation.

 The simplicity and determinism of the four-point invariant, together with its compatibility with real and complex systems, suggest broad applicability in algebraic coding, analog modeling, and invariant-based signal transformation frameworks.